jthomerson/dotfiles/install-setup/install-everything.md

 decided it was better to just use the official installers.

    * [Remember the Milk](https://www.rememberthemilk.com/services/)
+      * On computers with restrictive IT policies, it may be best to install this in `~/Applications` so that it has permissions to update itself.
+Otherwise, I was constantly nagged with permissions prompts to install updates.
    * [1Password X](https://1password.com/downloads/mac/)
       * And the [Chrome plugin][1pass-chrome]
       * And the [Firefox plugin][1pass-firefox]